Every tennis player can have a UTR to know their level and find fun, competitive play wherever they are. Some players also have a Verified UTR.

 All players in the UTR system prior to October 1, 2018 automatically have a Verified UTR, because their rating only tracked results from Verified UTR Events as described above.

 Every single player in the world has a UTR, which is a number between 1 - 16.5 that measures your tennis skill level.
-When you have your UTR, you can find fun, competitive level-based play and track your tennis progress.
+When you have your UTR, you can find the fun, competitive level-based play and track your tennis progress.
 A player’s UTR is a dynamic rating that can go up or down over time based on player performance (see Understanding the Algorithm).
 There’s a place for everyone in UTR, whether you’re a beginner picking up a racquet for the first time, or you’re as advanced as Roger and Serena!

 Every result recorded from your tennis activity can count towards your UTR, including results from all singles and doubles events and matchplay, like tournaments, camps, round robins and Verified UTR Events; recreational matches; practice matches; and now, even self-posted scores.